Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Convergence Analysis

 where the matrices $\mathscr H\in\mathbb R^{(2n+m+3N-3)NT\times (n+m+3N-3)}$ and $\mathscr G\in\mathbb R^{(2n+m+3N-3)NT\times (n+m+3N-3)}$ are defined as

-\end{theorem} \begin{proof} The indicator function $\delta_{\mathcal Y_1}(y)$ of dynamic constraints in the first part of the problem~\eqref{eq:outer_admm_prob} is combined into the matrix $\mathscr H$.
+\end{theorem} \begin{proof} For this, note that the indicator function $\delta_{\mathcal Y_1}(y)$ of dynamic constraints in the first part of the problem~\eqref{eq:outer_admm_prob} is combined into the matrix $\mathscr H$.
 The equivalent constraint $y=z$ is also included into the matrices $\mathscr H$ and $\mathscr G$ by introducing two identity matrices.
-This completes the proof of Theorem~\ref{theorem: equivalent_problem}. \end{proof}
+This proves Theorem~\ref{theorem: equivalent_problem}. \end{proof}

 Define the augmented Lagrangian function ${\hat {\mathcal L}}_\sigma$ with respect to the optimization problem~\eqref{eq:outer_admm_prob_converted} as